 Cooperation on trade-related matters and assistance.
-This should aim to strengthen regional economic integration in the Andean Community, and contribute to the establishment of a bi-regional Free Trade Area.
-For example, cooperation will include provisions on Technical Barriers and SPS in order both to identify specific priority sectors where the Parties could obtain further benefits and to help the Andean Community countries to meet relevant technical requirements and SPS standards.
-Activities on intellectual property rights should be aimed at substantially improving enforcement of the applicable rules in the Andean Community.
+This should aim to strengthen regional economic integration in Central America, and contribute to the establishment of a bi-regional Free Trade Area.
+For example, cooperation will include provisions on Technical Barriers and SPS in order both to identify specific priority sectors where the Parties could obtain further benefits and to help Central American countries to meet relevant technical requirements and SPS standards.
+Activities on intellectual property rights should be aimed at substantially improving enforcement of the applicable rules in Central America.
 Provisions concerning cooperation on trade facilitation, customs and tax issues could also be considered.

-In this framework, in accordance with the conclusions of the High Level meeting between the European Commission and the Andean Community in July 2006, the findings of the joint assessment process for regional economic integration carried out by the Ad Hoc Joint Working Group in 2005 and 2006 should also be taken into account in defining specific cooperation activities related to regional integration.
+In this framework, in accordance with the conclusions of the Second EU-Central America Summit held in Vienna, the findings of the joint assessment process for economic regional integration carried out by the Ad Hoc Joint Working Group in 2005 and 2006 should also be taken into account in defining specific cooperation activities related to regional integration.

 - Mutual administrative assistance and customs cooperation.
 The Parties shall aim to negotiate a Protocol on mutual assistance in customs and customs-related matters, which shall include, among others, provisions on joint cooperation, mutual exchange of information, technical expertise, confidentiality and the submission of evidence in judicial proceedings.
 The Parties may consider drafting additional provisions concerning cooperation on customs and tax issues.
 The Agreement will also empower the Parties to take appropriate measures in the event of a lack of administrative cooperation in customs and related matters. - Good governance in the tax area.
 With a view to strengthening and developing economic activities while taking into account the need to develop an appropriate regulatory framework, the Parties will recognise and endeavour to implement the principles of good governance in the tax area, such as transparency, exchange of information, and fair tax competition.
-To that effect, within the Agreement, they will aim at improving international cooperation in the tax area, at facilitating the collection of legitimate tax revenues, as well as developing measures for the effective implementation of the above mentioned principles. - Knowledge intensive cooperation in education, science, technology and innovation should be sought as part of the implementation of the EU-LAC Knowledge Area consistently promoted in the declarations of all EU-LAC summits since Madrid in 2002 and most recently confirmed at the 2006 Vienna Summit.
-High levels of engagement in knowledge-intensive areas of cooperation have good potential for enabling economic and social progress, especially if this is coordinated with bilateral development cooperation.
-They are essential also for mainstreaming environmental dimensions of sustainable development. - Audio-visual and cultural cooperation will be specifically addressed by the Parties.
+To that effect, within the Agreement, they will aim at improving international cooperation in the tax area, at facilitating the collection of legitimate tax revenues, as well as developing measures for the effective implementation of the above mentioned principles. - Regional integration.
+Cooperation in this area should be expanded to support the implementation of the Central American Customs Union, including the setting up of a commission in charge of the management of the Customs Union, if so decided by the region, or a contribution to the establishment of a Central American regional cohesion mechanism deriving from the creation of a Common External Tariff (both in terms of experience-sharing and financial cooperation with the region). - Knowledge intensive cooperation in education, science, technology and innovation should be sought as part of the implementation of the EU-LAC Knowledge Area consistently promoted in the declarations of all EU-LAC summits since Madrid in 2002 and most recently confirmed at the 2006 Vienna Summit High levels of engagement in knowledge-intensive areas of cooperation have good potential for enabling economic and social progress, especially if this is coordinated with bilateral development cooperation.
+They are essential also for mainstreaming environmental dimensions of sustainable development.

+Audio-visual and cultural cooperation will be specifically addressed by the Parties.
 In this regard cultural cooperation, including contacts between cultural agents, and exchanges should aim to promote mutual understanding and the knowledge of the respective cultures.